a-petrie/Non-Repeating-Names/README.md

         non_repeating_names.append(name)
 ```

 This takes us down to only 54,834 first names and 3,6041 last names.
-So now our time complexity is `O(M'*N')` where `M' < M` and `N < N'`.
+So now our time complexity is `O(M'*N')` where `M' < M` and `N' < N`.
 For our names dataset, this cuts us down to 1,976,272,194 name combinations to check.
 So we've shaved off two orders of magnitude!

-Indeed, on my machine this took <<SOME TIME>> to run to completion.
+Indeed, on my machine this took a comparatively minuscule 14m 42s to run to completion.
 Of course, this isn't a rigourous performance benchmark, but it does at least serve as a finger-in-the-wind point of comparison.

 ### The Quest For Linear Time

 We've managed to cut down our runtime by a factor of <<SOME FACTOR>>, but can we do better?
 Both the algoritms thus far have had quadratic time complexity.
 Would it be possible to construct an algorithm in linear time?
 After all, we're checking lots of name combinations that possibly don't need to be checked.
 I've done enough hackerrank problems to know that some sort of lookup table should be able to come to the rescue here.

+Now with these improvements, the total runtime has now reduced to 3minutes and 10seconds on my most recent run!